Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 + Encrypting user's card number:

-userCard must be encrypted using UTF-8 encoding and the AES/ECB/PKCS7Padding 128b algorithm.
+String objects (userCards & secret key) must be convert to UTF-8, invoke the getBytes method and specify the UTF-8 encoding identifier as a parameter.
+The getBytes method returns an array of bytes in UTF-8 format. userCards must be encrypted using UTF-8 encoding and the AES/ECB/PKCS7Padding 128b algorithm.
+The string must be signed using the loyalty program secret key.
-The string to sign should be the list of users cards numbers separated by semicolons ';' The string must be signed using the loyalty program secret key.
-The encrypted text must be Base64 URL encoded when added in the request
+The string to sign should be the list of users cards numbers separated by semicolons ';' The encrypted text must be Base64 URL encoded when added in the request

 + OK Response: